Nnenna-udefi/bookishread_project/README.md

-# bookishread_project
+# Bookishread_project
-A web app that allows users to input the title of a book they have read and gives recommendations based on genre This is a flask app built with python
+A web app that allows users to input the title of a book they have read and gives recommendations based on genre.
+There is also a popular books section that recommends a list of books based on the genre clicked on.

+This is a flask app built with python
 **Frontend:** HTML, CSS
 **Backend:** python, flask, Jinja